dweldon/frappe/README.md

 * There are no global dependencies for production.
 When developing, it is recommended that CoffeeScript be installed globally so the `cake` command is available (see above).
+* Files in the assets directory are automatically compiled with connect-assets.
 * The test and development environments use different port numbers so you can leave your development server running while testing.
 * All modules in the models, controllers, and helpers directories (and